 ENS435 - Natural Resource Law and Policy

-This course will detail the evolution of natural resource administration and policy as it relates to fisheries and wildlife resources, including the history of land acquisition and disposition by the federal government.
-We will study the history of current federal laws, policies, and programs, and include discussions of the roles of various resource management agencies.
-The course will focus on natural resource administration and policies in the United States but will include aspects of international law and policy as they affect North America's resources.
-The course will promote critical thinking regarding the cost and benefit of U.S. natural resource policy including the history of land acquisition and disposition by the federal government and the creation of the public domain including the National Parks, National Forests, Wildlife Refuges, and Bureau of Land Management Lands.
+This course will focus on the history of current federal laws, policies, and programs, and include discussions of the roles of various resource management agencies.
+The course will focus on related natural resources administration and policies in the United States but will include aspects of international law and policy as they affect North America's resources.
+The course will cover the historical context of U.S. natural resource policy including the history of land acquisition and disposition by the federal government and the creation of the public domain including the National Parks, National Forests, Wildlife Refuges, and Bureau of Land Management Lands.

 ENS440 - Environmental Pollution Control

-A comprehensive study of environmental pollution to include its major sources, control and management, and the impacts from environmental toxins, contaminants and pollutants on humans and our environment.
+This course serves as a comprehensive study of environmental pollution to include its major sources, control and management, and the impacts from environmental toxins, contaminants and pollutants on humans and our environment.
 An emphasis will be given to the technologies involved in the abatement, treatment, and monitoring of environmental pollutants.
 Specific topics will include: land, air, water and noise pollution.
-Three lecture hours and Three laboratory hours weekly.
-Prerequisites: BIO 120, CHE 101 and CHE 102.
-(4 crs.)
-Spring odd years

 ENS475 - Wetlands Ecology

-A coordinated lecture/laboratory approach that will emphasize wetlands within the continental United States.
-The course will provide a background in both historical and modern wetland issues; characteristics of freshwater, estuarine and marine wetland types, including important plants and animals of each.
+The course will emphasize wetlands of the United States.
+The course will provide a background in both historical and modern wetland issues; characteristics of freshwater, estuarine, and marine wetland types, including important plants and animals of each.
 There will be an emphasis of wetland plants and plant communities as plants are the principal indicator of wetlands.
-The process of wetlands determination and delineation; regulatory framework of wetlands protection ; and procedures involved in wetland restoration and conservation.
-Three lecture and three laboratory hours weekly.
-Prerequisite: BIO 248 (4 crs.)
-Fall, even years.
+The process of wetlands determination and delineation, assessment, regulatory framework of wetlands protection, and procedures involved in wetland restoration and conservation will be reviewed.

 ENS480 - Topics in Field Biology

-A specialized off-campus residential programs offered by the department faculty which emphasize ecology, behavior and the natural history of organisms in their natural environments.
+Specialized off-campus residential programs offered by the department faculty which emphasize ecology, behavior and the natural history of organisms in their natural environments.
 Students will be trained in a variety of methods used in field biology and have the opportunity to contribute to original research projects.
 Program focus will vary, depending on the length of the course and the site at which the course is offered.
 Course may be repeated as the topic/site changes.
-Class-hours variable, depending on program length, and prerequisites will be set by individual instructors.
-Prerequisite: Junior standing, instructor permission required to register.
-(1-6 crs.)
-Fall, spring or summer.

 ENS492 - Animal Population Dynamics